AbhishekKumar-0311/Micro-Projects/EDA-Volcanos-of-the-Holocene/README.md

 # EDA-Volcanoes-of-the-Holocene
-The Exploratory Data Analysis is performed to understand thevolcanoes that have erupted in the last 10,000 years.
+The Exploratory Data Analysis is performed to understand the volcanoes that have erupted in the last 10,000 years.

 ### Abstract :